javalent/admonitions/README.md

 Admonitions with no content are hidden by default.

-> :warning: Please note that this only works for Admonitions that have *no text content whatsoever*.
+> :warning: Please note that this only works for Admonitions that have _no text content whatsoever_.

+## Icon Packs

+### Use Font Awesome Icons

+The plugin comes pre-bundled with the entire [Font Awesome Free](https://fontawesome.com/search?m=free&s=brands%2Cregular%2Csolid) icon set.
+Turn this setting off to not include them in the icon picker.

+Existing custom Admonitions that use Font Awesome icons will continue to work.

+### Additional Icon Packs

+Additional icon packs can be downloaded to supplement the included Font Awesome Free icon set.

+**Downloading an icon pack requires an internet connection.**

+Current additional icon packs available are the [Octicons](https://primer.style/octicons/) set and the [RPG Awesome](https://nagoshiashumari.github.io/Rpg-Awesome/) set.

+> :pencil: For backwards compability, if an Admonition was created prior to version **7.0.0** using an RPG Awesome icon, the pack will try to be downloaded.

 ## Additional Syntaxes

 ### Enable Non-codeblock Admonitions

-> :heavy_exclamation_mark: This syntax will be removed in a future version!
+> :heavy_exclamation_mark: This setting has been removed as of version **7.0.0**.
->
-> It is no longer possible to enable this setting.
-Legacy support will continue until version **7.0.0**.
 >
 > It is recommended to use the [Microsoft Document Syntax](#microsoft-document-syntax) instead.

 Enabled use of `!!! ad-<type>` style admonitions.
 No longer supported, will be removed in a future version.